rmit-programming-club/AdminPage/index.md

 ## Allocations
 ### Sam Nolan
 - Find more academics for Podcasting!
-- Plan and market Ludum Dare.
-- Plan out Screeps related events, content and promotion
+- Plan out Screeps related events, content and promotion **Looking for someone to help with this urgently**
 - Plan out Competitive Programming events, content and promotion
 - Create terms and conditions for coming to talk on a podcast

 ### Thomas Frantz
-- Build a plan or allocate building a plan for the Trivia Night

 ### Ewan Breakey
-- Build a plan for the Hex competition on the 17th

 ### Patrick Mifsud
-- Find people to do the banner for the Web and Git Workshop
 - Find people to do the banner for the Trivia Night